Table of Contents

 For Inflammatory Conditions:

-Boswellia serrata has the most research supporting its anti-inflammatory properties, making it ideal for both skin inflammation and systemic support.
+Boswellia serrata EO & CO2 extracts have the most research supporting anti-inflammatory properties, making them ideal for both skin inflammation and systemic support.

 The Extraction Method Matters